Fathom Spool Assembly

 Mount the spool assembly to the partially assembled first frame half, and then use six threadlocked M4x20 screws and a 2.5 mm hex driver to capture the assembly by completing the frame with the second frame panel.
 The spool assembly can be mounted in either orientation so that the crank handle can be on either side according to personal preference.
 Pictured is the left handed cranking orientation.
 Note the round handle goes to the rounded tip at the top of the frame.
 Tighten the screws until they indent the plastic slightly.

-Secure the slip ring core with the blue slip ring cap flange, attaching with four #4-5/8″ self tapping screws and a #1 Phillips head driver on the outer holes to the plastic frame, and four threadlocked M3x6 screws with a 2.5 mm hex driver on the inner holes to the aluminum slip ring core.
+Secure the slip ring core with either the Fathom Spool Connector Guard or slip ring cap flange.
+Use a #1 Phillips head driver to secure the four #4-5/8″ self tapping screws through the outer set of screw holes and into the plastic frame.
+Use a 2 mm hex driver to secure the four threadlocked M3x6 screws through the inner set of screw holes into the aluminum slip ring core.
 The slip ring core should be oriented such that the white strip on the Binder 770 connector faces up as much as possible.

 Screw two 1/4″-20 nylon thumbscrews all the way down into the threaded holes in the center of the long edge of each of the frame panels, then back off one half turn.